m-spangenberg/exercises_databases/README.md

   ON (C.customerKey = O.customerKey)
 ```

-* Show a stream of tuples and insertion timestamps of clicks on advertisements over the last 30 seconds.
+* Show a stream of tuples and insertion time stamps of clicks on advertisements over the last 30 seconds.

 ```sql
 SELECT Istream() FROM (